FreeMasen/WiredForge.com/content/blog/rusty_ecma/what_is_ressa.md

 And that's just what I could think of in this moment, imagine how many other possiblilities there might be.
 To handle all of that `RESSA` leans pretty heavily on `enum`s which is nice because it provides an inheriently structured kind of dynamic value.
 The two heavy lifters in this space are `Statement` and `Expression`, with these two structures `RESSA` is able to represent the nearly infinate possible combinations of tokens that would represent valid javascript.

 At this point I would normally start a little example development tool and walk through how it works, however that would make this already long winded and dense post *significantly* longer.
-In the coming weeks I am hoping to create an [`mdbook`](https://github.com/rust-lang-nursery/mdBook) about one such example.
+In the coming weeks I am hoping to create an [`mdbook`](https://github.com/rust-lang-nursery/mdBook) with one such example.